csinva/csinva.github.io/_notes/stat/causal_inference.md

 # assumptions

-- **stable unit treatment value assumption (SUTVA)** - treatment one unit receives dosn't change effect of action for any other unit
+- **stable unit treatment value assumption (SUTVA)** - treatment one unit receives doesn't change effect of action for any other unit
   - **exchangeability** = exogeneity: $\color{orange}{Y^{a}} \perp \!\!\! \perp A$ for all $a$ - $\textcolor{orange}{\text{the value of the counterfactuals}}$ doesn't change based on the choice of the action
 - **consistency**: $Y=Y^{a=0}(1-A) + Y^{a=1}A$ - outcome agrees with the potential outcome corresponding to the treatment indicator
 - **ignorability** - potential outcomes are conditionally independent of treatment given some deconfounding varibles
   - very hard to check!
-- background
-  - very hard to decide what to include and what is irrelevant
-  - **ontology** - study of being, concepts, categories
-    - nodes in graphs must refer to stable concepts
-    - ontologies are not always stable
-      - world changes over time
-      - "looping effect" - social categories (like race) are constantly chainging because people who putatively fall into such categories to change their behavior in possibly unexpected ways
-  - **epistemology** - theory of knowledge

 # modeling approaches